 Since 2008, Cuevas has been documenting forms of activism with her long-term project “Dissidencia.”
 Here she produced a video archive of images, which would be used in rallies, marches, mass mailings, and the media for political and social protests in Mexico City.

 In 2016, Cuevas founded the International Understanding Foundation (IUF) to serve the public good.
 It began as her contribution to a group exhibition at the Museum Ludwig in Cologne and featured archival photographs, social-protest graphics, and the pairing of disaster paintings with their original sources.

-Cuevas is currently working on a project for San Francisco MoMA as part of the museum’s Public Knowledge initiative, which addresses shifts in the Bay Area caused by the technology industry boom and its resultant socioeconomic inequality.
+Cuevas has worked on a project for San Francisco MoMA as part of the museum’s Public Knowledge initiative, which addresses shifts in the Bay Area caused by the technology industry boom and its resultant socioeconomic inequality.
 She engages with local people about the city’s changing ecology through the primary image of fire.
 This references the horrendous 1851 fire in San Francisco as well as the 2016 Ghost Ship fire in Oakland.